someone755/ddr3-controller/docs/README.md

 A similar DDR3 core focusing only on "DLL disabled" mode was written by @ultraembedded, and is available here: https://github.com/ultraembedded/core_ddr3_controller

-Of course it would be remiss of me not to mention
+Of course I would be remiss if I didn't mention
 - reddit's FPGA community at https://www.reddit.com/r/FPGA/
 - Digilent's own forums at https://forum.digilent.com/
 - the Xilinx support website at https://support.xilinx.com/